Mahanagar Telephone Nigam Limited: Millennium Telecom Limited (MTL)

-MTNL has restructured Millennium Telecom Ltd. (MTL) as a joint venture company of MTNL and BSNL with 50% and 50% equity participation respectively.
-The company will now be entering into new business stream of international long distance operations and will be executing a project of submarine cable system, both east and west from India.
+MTNL has restructured Millennium Telecom Ltd. (MTL) as a joint venture company of MTNL and BSNL with 50% and 50% equity participation, respectively.
+The company will now be entering into a new business stream of international long-distance operations and will be executing a project of submarine cable system, both east and west of India.

+In 2016, Rakesh Nangia, Founder and Managing Partner of Nangia & Co and Chairman of Nangia Andersen India was appointed as has been appointed an Independent Director on the Board of MTNL.